-2. Students negotiate their own writing goals and audience expectations regarding conventions of genre, medium, and situation.
+- Students negotiate their own writing goals and audience expectations regarding genre, context, and situation.

-5. Students generate and pursue lines of inquiry and search, collect, and select sources appropriate to their writing projects.
+- Students generate and pursue lines of inquiry and search for, collect, and select sources that effectively support their writing projects.

-6. Students effectively use and appropriately cite sources in their writing.
+- Students effectively use and cite sources in their writing.